Walkman87/salabed/content/project/ai_cmr/index.md

 ---

-This project  aims to improve the efficiency of cardiac MRI (CMR) reporting workflow by combining the output of several AI processes in one pipeline.
-This includes AI image post-processing (Sonic DL), segmentation of all CMR series ([SHAIPS](/project/shaips)),  draft report creation based on automated measurements ([HeartTalk](/project/hearttalk)) and generating patient friendly summaries of the verified report ([MIRACLE](/project/miracle)).
+This project aims to improve the efficiency of cardiac MRI (CMR) reporting workflows by integrating the output of multiple AI-driven processes into a unified pipeline.
+The system combines AI-based image post-processing (Sonic DL), automated segmentation of all CMR series ([SHAIPS](/project/shaips)), draft report generation from quantitative measurements ([HeartTalk](/project/hearttalk)), and patient-friendly report summarisation ([MIRACLE](/project/miracle)).

-The pipeline aims to half the time radiologists spend on analysing and reporting CMR scans from an average of 120 minutes to 60 minutes.
-This pipeline is in development and currently Sonic DL, SHAIPS and HeartTalk are integrated into the pipeline with MIRACLE being integrated in the future.
+The goal of this integrated pipeline is to halve CMR acquisition, analysis and reporting time from approximately 120 minutes to 60 minutes per scan while improving consistency and interpretability.
+The pipeline is currently under active development.